waralak/DL4NLP/README.md

 # DL4NLP Homework

-Deep Learning for Natural Language Processing 2023
+The course works for Deep Learning for Natural Language Processing (2023)

 No. HW | Task in CodaLab | Metrics | Score | Date Submission | User Name
 --- | --- | --- | --- |--- |---